 What's the most important thing you should do after getting a tattoo?
-Grab a beer!
+Get a stiff drink!
 (Just kidding.)
 Taking care of your new tattoo is the most important step, so below are the do's and don'ts of Tattoo Aftercare.

--This is arguably the most difficult part of the tattoo process.
-I know your tattoo is sore or itchy but you must take this process seriously.
+This is, arguably, the most difficult part of the tattoo process.
+I know your tattoo is sore and painful but you must take this process seriously.
 Otherwise, your tattoo will require more work!

--Leave the bandage on for the rest of the night (at least 8 hours).
+-Leave the bandage on for the rest of the evening or at least 8 hours.

--The next day is when you will start the physical aftercare process.
-Take a shower avoiding direct contact with the water until it is time to wash the tattoo.
-Using a mild soap (avoid bar soap, and anything with perfumes) like Cetaphil or Dr. Bronners, wash the tattoo thoroughly.
-Be sure to pay extra attention to anywhere the blood mix, plasma, etc has pooled or dried, make sure the tattoo is free from any of these spots.
+- Using thoroughly washed hands and a mild soap (do not use bar soap, and avoid anything with perfumes) like Dr. Bronner's, wash the tattoo thoroughly.
+Be sure to pay extra attention to anywhere the blood mix, plasma, etc. has pooled or dried, make sure the tattoo is free from any of these spots.

 -Let the tattoo air dry or pat it dry with a clean paper towel.
 Be sure not to use your bath towel as it could contaminate your freshly cleaned tattoo

--I recommend, at a minimum, washing the tattoo 3-5 times per day.
+- For the first week, at a minimum, wash the tattoo 5 to 7 times per day.
 You should wash your tattoo and apply ointment in that order every time.
-Anytime the tattoo feels tight, dry, itchy, or dirty.
-As long as you are properly moisturizing the tattoo you can not wash it too much.
-Cleanliness is key to a fast and healthy heal.
+Anytime the tattoo feels tight, dry, overly moist, itchy, or dirty repeat the process.
+As long as you are properly cleaning and then moisturizing the tattoo you can not wash it too much.

 -Continue this vigorous routine until the tattoo has finished peeling and is no longer shiny.

 -Throughout this process be conscious of the tattoo as it is an open wound.
-A fast and healthy heal is based on several things.
-Eat well, hydrate and keep your tattoo clean.
+A fast and healthy heal entails several things beyond cleaning the tattoo.
+Sleep well, Eat well, hydrate and keep your tattoo clean.

 Things to avoid during HEALING

 -Do not submerge the tattoo in any fluid.
 Do not go swimming or soak in the tub or spa.
 Do not use the sauna.
-No ocean, lake, pool, jacuzzi, until the tattoo is healed.
+These are hard NO's until the tattoo is completely healed!
 Showers are okay but be mindful of the amount of time the tattoos spends under water.

 -Stay out of the sun!
 Getting sunburnt or over exposing your tattoo to UV light can cause some serious problems.
 Think of your tattoo as like healing a bad sunburn, you wouldn’t want to get more sun on it.
-If you're going to be in the sun for an extended period of time, wear loose cotton clothing over the tattoo.
+If being in the sun is unavoidable for any period of time, wear clean, loose cotton clothing over the tattoo.

 After your tattoo is healed

 NOTE: there are several ways to heal a tattoo, these are just my recommendations for my style of tattooing.
 If you have a healing method that has worked in the past and you feel more comfortable with that method, then imply it at your own risk.
 Any questions, concerns, or inquiries should first be directed to your artist, not your friends, or family or that random person who got that one tattoo that one time in that other shop!